 - They have the same customer service terms including sleep trials, warranties, etc.

-- Both the Bear and Bear Pro are medium-firm mattresses.
+- Both the Bear and Bear Pro are medium-firm mattresses with no significant difference in firmness.

 - They both have a balanced foam feel with a bit of that memory foam feel on top.